 Peace Corps service can be the first step toward a career or the continuation of a life's work, and you can sharpen your skills in a field you've always loved, or challenge yourself with a new opportunity.
 Find out more about the types of volunteer areas below.

-Peace Corps Volunteer Areas
+Peace Corps Volunteer Sectors

 Agriculture volunteers work with small-scale farmers and families to increase food security and production and adapt to climate change while promoting environmental conservation.